Intrising/evo-ip-api/README.md

-# evo-ip-api
+# api.yml

-This repo is aimed to provide a public place for the evo-ip-api.yaml file to be readable from request (from [api.evo-ip.io](https://api.evo-ip.io)) and editable to our crew.
+This repo is aimed to provide a public place for the file to be readable from request and editable to our crew.

+The relevant files are on each branch.

+- `evoip`: evo-ip-api.yaml
+- `eagleyes`: eagleyes-api.yml